LeBron suspended 1 game, Stewart 2 games for altercation - WHIZ News

 Stewart, the NBA said, was disciplined for “escalating an on-court altercation by repeatedly and aggressively pursuing … James in an unsportsmanlike manner.”
 James merited the suspension “for recklessly hitting Stewart in the face and initiating an on-court altercation,” the NBA said.

-The incident happened in the third quarter as James and Stewart were jostling for position during a free throw.
+The incident happened in the third quarter, starting when James and Stewart were jostling for position during a free throw.
 Their arms appeared to get intertwined and James swung his elbow, making contact with Stewart, who quickly had blood streaming from above his eye.
+James, it appeared, attempted to defuse the situation after realizing he’d made contact with Stewart and drawn blood.

+It didn’t take long for most of the players from both teams — along with the referees, coaches and security personnel — to join the fray and try to keep James and Stewart separated.
+Within 25 seconds of the contact being made by James, there were at least 25 people on the floor.
+Referee Phenizee Ransom attached himself to James.

 Cooler heads seemed to prevail, for a moment.
 Stewart was guided away from the spot where the contact occurred by teammates and coaches, though he appeared to become more incensed along the way.
-He then tried to double back and run toward where James was.
-A number of people again blocked his path and made sure the ugly incident didn’t get uglier.
+He then tried to double back — on multiple occasions — and run toward James.
+A number of people again blocked his path and made sure the incident didn’t get uglier.

+Pistons coach Dwane Casey said Stewart needed eight stitches to close the wound, adding that he did not think what Stewart did in reaction to the play merited a suspension.

+“His eye got cracked all the way open.
+He was upset for a reason,” Casey said.

+Stewart eventually left the floor, seeming to sprint again as he did so, and there was concern that he would try to head back toward the floor through another entry tunnel.
+Pistons guard Cory Joseph even headed toward that tunnel, just in case — and with the blessing of referee Scott Foster, the game’s crew chief.

+“After Isaiah Stewart left the court, Cory was anticipating he may come around the back of (the) house and enter the Laker bench from the opposite side,” Foster told a pool reporter after the game.
+“So, he was going to intercept him.
+I actually told Cory that would be good.”

-Stewart was assessed two technical fouls, James was assessed a Flagrant Foul Penalty 2, and both players were ejected from the game.
+Stewart was assessed two technical fouls, James was assessed a Flagrant Foul Penalty 2, and both players were ejected.

+James has been sanctioned multiple times by the league in the past, receiving fines for everything from flopping, skipping news conferences and kicking a water bottle.
+But the suspension is his first, and means he will miss the Lakers’ lone game this season at Madison Square Garden — one of his favorite arenas.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports